HABITAT LEARNING LAB:

 Alabama's Pollinators

-• Some pollen is carried by wind or water but most often it is transferred from flower to flower by animals.
+Sometimes pollen is carried by wind or water, but often it is carried by animals.

 Black Swallowtail